mbensmida/sphinx-poc/docs/LDAP.rst

 seems not to be supported.
 If it becomes a reality to you, the best way is to raise your question in `eXo Community Forum <http://community.exoplatform.com/portal/intranet/forum>`__.

-.. note:: When LDAP users and groups are mapped into eXo Platform, their data (for example, user profile, personal document, calendar) need to be created as if they were eXo Platform users and groups.
-See how to do that in :ref:`Synchronization <LDAP.Synchronization>`.

 .. _LDAP.PicketLink.MappingPlatformUser: